Owanesh/ETH2324/phase_2/REPORT.md

 We are aware that this is a rather trivial path, but we wanted to include it for completeness nontheless, as it's related to the SSH foothold path.

 ## 🔴 via LXD
-This path leverages a vulnerability within `lxd`, which involves in mounting the file system with `root` privileges, which requires to be `sudoer`.
+We could exploit `lxd`, mounting the file system with `root` privileges, which requires to be `sudoer`.

 Now, `ftp-user` is not a sudoer, but `ubuntu` is, therefore we wanted to include this path given the presence of `lxd` within the machine.